prapin/LuaClassBasedCall/README.md

 			is directly returned by the function.
 You have to specify the template return type.
             `TCall` also throws an exception in case of errors.

+The `"script"` argument can either be a piece of Lua code, which will be loaded using `luaL_loadstring`, or a filename prefixed by the `@` character, which will be loaded by `luaL_loadfile`.
+This mimics the behavior of `LUA_INIT` environment variable on the standalone interpreter.
+The string can be a regular string or a wide character string.
+Note that the error message will be of the same type as the `"script"` argument.

 ### Code footprint

 All functions being `inline`, the footprint highly depends on the usage.
 Just including `lgencall.hpp`